doj/dracopy/README.md

 When the optimized diskcopy is used (key 'D') sectors which are all zero bytes will not be written to the target disk.
 This will decrease the copy time by only writing sectors with data.

+### Format

+Use a disk name of up to 16 characters.
+Only giving a disk name will quick format the disk, only writing the BAM and and empty directory.
+Add a 2 character disk ID separated by a comma character for a full format, writing all disk sectors with 0 bytes.

+### Relabel

+Use a disk name of up to 16 characters.
+The 2 character disk ID can be changed, by appending it with a comma character to the disk name.

+### Disk Image

+Give the disk image file name and the disk image type.
+Valid disk image types are ".d64", ".d71", ".d81".
+The image file name + image type name must be <= 16 characters.

 Contact
 --------